By NBH, Ph.D., Director of Research and Education, Natural Bio Health

 After several years of marketing without an advisory warning, every label of estrogen/progestinnow has a black box warning to advise consumers of the increased risk of breast cancer. *Despite the knowledge Wyeth had of the increased risk, they made no effort to alert the public of the known potential harm.

 While Prempro now contains a black box warning label, it is puzzling that millions of women still take it in spite of recognized harm.
-What is even more puzzling is that physicians continue to prescribe Prempro, even when safer alternatives are available.
+What is even more puzzling is that providers continue to prescribe Prempro, even when safer alternatives are available.
 Wyeth downplays the harm of synthetic hormones by marketing against safer hormone alternatives.
 In this review, I will explain the literature and science demonstrating breast cancer, the chance of risk, and the process of how the jury came to award a plaintiff verdict in this and other cases filed against Wyeth.

 Failing to Warn the Public